iHeronGH/Elytras-of-Fire/readme.md

 ### Tribes

-There are currently 7 tribes in Elytras of Fire:
+Elytras of Fire comes with 7 tribes:

 <details>